-Following a report by Transport for Quality of Life for the Bicycle Association – the economic value of the cycling industry in the UK was carefully scrutinized.
+Following a recent report by Transport for Quality of Life for the Bicycle Association – the economic value of the cycling industry in the UK was carefully scrutinized.
 The results were incredibly interesting and we’ve highlighted some of the effects on the economy in the blog below, but if you want to read the full report it’s available here.

 On the surface it’s estimated that cycling adds around £5.4 billion every year to the UK economy.
 A large portion of this comes from the health benefits that are associated with cycling such as reductions in loss of life, pollution and congestion.
 The products and services are thought to add £0.7 billion while the tourism associated with cycling adds at least another £0.5 billion.
 Offering 64,000 FTE jobs in the UK – cycling covers a variety of areas.